The 1st day of a 365 day journey

 I heard recently that times of struggle can lead to the most amazing experiences if only we take the struggle and learn from it.
 Many people would say that I am in that time of struggle.
 You see, two months ago I had what many would call a terrible thing happen.
 I lost my job, my really good job.
 A job that I was happy to go to, a job where I enjoyed the people I worked with, a job that meant something to me.
 I woke up one day and it was gone.

 Teaching my stuffed animals when I was 10 in my parents’ basement wasn’t necessarily about teaching kids; it was about educating others, it was about sharing, it was about motivating.
-Going to school for teaching was about lifelong learning, teaching me to always be a learner, teaching me to plan, develop, and look for the lesson.
-My teaching jobs were about gaining confidence, meeting the right people, and feeling success.
+Going to school for teaching was about lifelong learning, teaching me to always be a learner, and teaching me to plan, develop, and look for the lesson.
+My teaching jobs were about gaining confidence, meeting the right people, and feeling successful.
 Selling Mary Kay wasn’t just about money and makeup; it was about learning how to motivate, inspire, set and miss goals, and how to dream big.
 Moving to Pittsburgh with no jobs was about learning to lean on each other, take risks and to believe in ourselves.
 Working as an administrative assistant was about learning business operations, networking, and relationship building.
 Becoming a vegan was about acceptance, compassion, educating myself, and learning that gathering the facts myself before making judgments is what should always guide our choices.
 All the “struggles” were experiences to teach me how to overcome struggles or adversity.

-I ask you….
-What struggle are you experiencing and what can you do to change it so you can live an inspired life?
+I ask you… What struggle are you experiencing, and what can you do to change it so you can live an inspired life?